FruitieX/purescript-ws/README.md

 abruptly closed its end of the connection).
 This behavior is caused by the `ws` library.

+## Setup

+1. Install `ws` from npm.
+2. Have a look at the documentation/example

 ## TODO

 - Force user to supply `WebSocketConnection` event handlers in